-The Communications Act and the First Amendment to the Constitution prohibit any action by the FCC that would censor or interfere with free speech in broadcasting.
-For example, the FCC cannot interfere with a broadcaster’s selection and presentation of material for the news and/or its commentary.
-The FCC does, however, regulate content in some narrow areas.
-For example, federal law prohibits or limits the broadcast of obscene, indecent or profane language.
-But the FCC must be guided by decisions of the courts in determining whether specific material may be prohibited under this law.
-Similarly, the FCC may penalize licensees for knowingly broadcasting false information.
+The FCC cannot interfere with a broadcaster's selection and presentation of material for the news and/or its commentary.
+However, the FCC does regulate content in some narrow areas.
+Federal law prohibits or limits the broadcast of obscene, indecent or profane language as defined by U.S. courts.
+Also, the FCC may issue penalties for knowingly broadcasting false information.

 As public trustees, broadcasters may not intentionally distort the news.
-Broadcasters are responsible for deciding what their stations present to the public, and the FCC has stated publicly that “rigging or slanting the news is a most heinous act against the public interest.”
-The FCC may act to protect the public interest when it has received documented evidence of such rigging or slanting.
-This kind of evidence could include testimony, in writing or otherwise, from “insiders” or persons who have direct personal knowledge of an intentional falsification of the news.
-Of particular concern would be evidence about orders from station management to falsify the news.
+The FCC has stated publicly that "rigging or slanting the news is a most heinous act against the public interest."
+The FCC may act to protect the public interest when it has received documented evidence, such as testimony from persons who have direct personal knowledge of an intentional falsification of the news.
 Without such documented evidence, the FCC generally cannot intervene.

 All concerns or comments about a specific news broadcast or commentary should be directed to the local station and network involved, so that the people responsible for making the programming decisions can become better informed about audience opinion.